Pierre Corneille

-Pierre Corneille (/kɔrˈneɪ/; /fr/; 6 June 1606 – 1 October 1684) was a French tragedian.
+Pierre Corneille (/kɔrˈneɪ/ kor-NAY, /fr/; 6 June 1606 – 1 October 1684) was a French tragedian.
 He is generally considered one of the three great 17th-century French dramatists, along with Molière and Racine.

-As a young man, he earned the valuable patronage of Cardinal Richelieu, who was trying to promote classical tragedy along formal lines, but later quarrelled with him, especially over his best-known play, Le Cid, about a medieval Spanish warrior, which was denounced by the newly formed Académie française for breaching the unities.
+As a young man, he earned the valuable patronage of Cardinal Richelieu, who was trying to promote classical tragedy along formal lines, but later quarrelled with him, especially over his best-known play, Le Cid, about the medieval Spanish warrior, which was denounced by the newly formed Académie française for breaching the unities.
 He continued to write well-received tragedies for nearly forty years.